 8. Further Monetize Event Content

-Aggregate your recorded programs in your company’s Media Hub for internal access or build modules as part of a longer Continuing Education or Certification program.
-Charge users to access valued content in your organization’s Knowledge Base and issue them a certification upon completion of learning and development modules.
+Aggregate your recorded programs in your company’s Media Hub for internal access or build modules as part of a longer Continuing Education or Certificate program.
+Charge users to access valued content in your organization’s Knowledge Base and issue them a certificate upon completion of learning and development modules.

 There are many ways to continue utilizing the curated content you provided at your Virtual Event.
 Be strategic in your planning process so that your content can work for you long after your event has ended.